hootalex/moon-phases-variable-font/README.md

 [Animated web example](https://moon-phases-variable.glitch.me/)

-## An open source and free variable Moon Phases font
+## An open source and free variable moon phases font

 ### Two axes are currently provided
 1. Phase 'phas' is the moon phase.
 Expressed as a value of 100-900.
 2. Weight 'wght' is the outline thickness of the moon icon.
-Can be matched to your favorite font!
+Weight can be matched to your favorite font!
 Expressed as a value of 4-80.

 ## Phase Chart